How To Craft Vendor Scorecards That Strengthen Your TPRM Program

 Integrating Scorecards Into Procurement Workflows

 Embedding them into dashboards used by procurement and executive teams ensures that risk insights are consulted during essential decisions.
 Whether it’s choosing a new vendor, negotiating contract terms, or approving renewals, having current risk data readily available adds rigor to the process.
 Aligning scorecards with key workflows promotes consistency and accountability.
-By weaving evaluations into everyday practices, organizations reinforce risk management for vendors as a shared responsibility.
+By weaving evaluations into everyday practices, organizations reinforce a shared responsibility for vendor risk management.

 Driving Action Through Threshold Alerts